 GAP INSURANCE CAN HELP FOR CAR ACCIDENT IF VEHICLE TOTALED

 Your may have heard the saying “your car is worth 10% less as soon as you drive it off the lot.”
-That is a bit of an exaggeration of course, but our attorneys have had many car accident cases where the client has purchased the car fairly recently and then when the vehicle is declared a total loss after the crash – they are often surprised and disappointed by the offer from the insurance company.
-In particular, it is hard to accept that you can owe money on your car when it was the other driver’s fault.
+That is a bit of an exaggeration of course.
+However, our attorneys have had many car accident cases where the client has purchased the car fairly recently.
+When the vehicle is declared a total loss after the crash – they are often surprised and disappointed by the offer from the insurance company.
+In particular, it is hard to accept that you can still owe money on your car when it was the other driver’s fault.

 If you or a loved one have been injured in a car accident in MN and have questions about insurance coverage and your rights, please call us and speak with a lawyer for a free consultation.
 We have offices in Edina, Minneapolis and Woodbury.
 An attorney will also meet you at your home in St. Paul or any city in Minnesota.